Updated: May 16, 2021

 “For us, in The Far East, calligraphy is an eternal journey inside the human soul, a warp gate into a realm of fantasies, and colorful dreams to which we fly on wings of heart imagery as if it was a mighty mythical dragon.
 It is a phenomenal explosion of emotion unleashing immense waves of energy by means of subconscious brush strokes, arranging simple ink lines on infinite seas of white paper, changing nothingness into raw magic.”

 “Calligraphy is also a medicine for our soul.
-Both admiring and writing shodou are activities proven to be not only forms of meditation, but also most effective ways of prolonging life.
+Both admiring and writing shodo are activities proven to be not only forms of meditation but also the most effective ways of prolonging life.
 History proves that many ancient master calligraphers lived into their 80’s, or longer.”

-“Surrounding yourself with calligraphy, you create peaceful and harmonious atmosphere, an enclave free of worries, sheltered from modern rush, where through aesthetically appreciation you are given a chance to enter an imaginative dimension of peace and tranquility soaked in dreams and passion of the universe itself.”
+“Surrounding yourself with calligraphy, you create a peaceful and harmonious atmosphere, an enclave free of worries, sheltered from the modern rush, where through aesthetical appreciation you are given a chance to enter an imaginative dimension of peace and tranquility soaked in dreams and passion of the universe itself.”